loufi84/holbertonschool-hbnb/part2/hbnb/README.md

 You can also manually test the endpoints using Postman, cURL, or any REST client.
 (Tested functional with SwaggerUI on web browser)

+You can also type ‘‘‘pytest‘‘‘ in the terminal in hbnb folder.

 ⸻

 🚧 Roadmap